eProsima/Fast-DDS-docs/docs/fastdds/rtps_layer/rtps_layer.rst

 Using the History to Send and Receive Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the RTPS Protocol, Readers and Writers save the data about a topic in their associated History.
+In the RTPS Protocol, Readers and Writers save the data about a topic in their associated Histories.
 Each piece of data is represented by a Change, which *eprosima Fast DDS* implements as |CacheChange_t-api|.
 Changes are always managed by the History.